BINDER: Instantly Adaptive Mobile Manipulation with Open-Vocabulary Commands: Abstract

 \section{Abstract}

-Open-vocabulary mobile manipulation (OVMM) requires robots to follow language instructions, navigate, and manipulate while updating their world representation under dynamic environmental changes.
-However, most prior approaches update their world representation only at discrete update points---such as navigation targets, waypoints, or the end of an action step---leaving robots blind between updates and causing cascading failures: overlooked objects, late error detection, and delayed replanning.
-To address this limitation, we propose \method (\methodfull), a dual-process framework that decouples strategic planning from continuous environment monitoring.
-Specifically, \method integrates a Deliberative Response Module (DRM, a multimodal LLM for task planning) with an Instant Response Module (IRM, a Video-LLM for continuous monitoring).
-The two modules play complementary roles: the DRM performs strategic planning with structured 3D scene updates and guides what the IRM attends to, while the IRM analyzes video streams to update memory, correct ongoing actions, and trigger replanning when necessary.
-Through this bidirectional coordination, the modules address the trade-off between maintaining awareness and avoiding costly updates, enabling robust adaptation under dynamic conditions.
-Evaluated in three real-world environments with dynamic object placement, \method achieves substantially higher success and efficiency than state-of-the-art baselines, demonstrating its effectiveness for real-world deployment.
+Open-vocabulary mobile manipulation (OVMM) requires robots to follow language instructions, navigate, and manipulate while updating their world representation as the environment changes dynamically.
+However, most prior works update their world representation only at discrete milestones, such as waypoints or the end of an action step.
+Such sparse updates leave robots with limited awareness between updates, causing missed objects, delayed error detection, and slower replanning.
+To address this limitation, we propose \method (\methodfull), a dual-process framework that separates strategic planning from continuous environmental monitoring. \method combines a Deliberative Response Module (DRM, a multimodal LLM for task planning) with an Instant Response Module (IRM, a Video-LLM for continuous monitoring).
+The DRM handles strategic planning through structured 3D scene updates and guides the IRM's focus, while the IRM processes video streams to update memory, proactively adjust actions, and trigger replanning when needed.
+This bidirectional coordination ensures continuous awareness without costly updates, enabling reliable and robust operation under dynamic conditions.
+We evaluate \method in three real-world environments where objects are moved during execution and show that it achieves substantially higher success rates and efficiency than state-of-the-art baselines, confirming its effectiveness for real-world deployment.